Further changes to legislation have now been made again to the notice period when evicting a tenant.

 The 28 rule where a possession claim must be listed upon issue has recently been deleted from the Court’s rule book.

 Deadlines and notice periods are all good and well-intended to deliver a quicker process for the most serious cases.
-However, no changes have been announced how the county courts are going to deal with possession claims backlog.
+However, no changes have been announced on how the county courts are going to deal with the possession claims backlog.

 For that matter, how are they going to deal with any of the cases possession or non-possession?

 Many of the county courts were closed in the last few years, burdening the other remaining county courts with the extra workload.

 When county courts could no longer cope, most shut their doors to the counter service.

 Anyone with experience in dealing with our county courts will know pre-COVID-19 they were struggling to deal with the workload.